dib-lab/2020-paper-sourmash-gather/manuscript.md

 post-processing and filtering without revisiting the original data set.
 This includes unions and intersections.
-Although possible for MinHash, in practice this requires oversampling (using a larger $n$) to account for possibly having less than $n$ values after filtering, e.g. see the approach taken in Finch [@doi:10.21105/joss.00505].
+Although possible for MinHash, in practice this requires oversampling (using a larger $n$) to account for possibly having fewer than $n$ values after filtering, e.g. see the approach taken in Finch [@doi:10.21105/joss.00505].

 When the multiplicity of hashes in the original data is retained,